cwaldbieser/txamqpprovisioner/docs/install.rst

 Installation
 ============

-This software has been tested an run with PYthon v2.7.
+This software has been tested an run with Python v2.7.

 The Python requirements are listed in :file:`requirements.txt`.
 These are satisfied in the usual Pythonic way.
 I.e. create a Python virtualenv,